Asiku-Roy-Alia/Liver-Cancer-Detection/README.md

 # Cancer Detection Pipeline

 This repository contains the code and resources for a complete biomedical ultrasound imaging pipeline, from raw DICOM files through data exploration, preprocessing, model training, and deployment.

+## Data Source
+The primary data source for this project is the [Cancer Imaging Archive](https://nbia.cancerimagingarchive.net/nbia-search/).
+Filter by Body Part Examined : Liver and Imaging modality: US (Ultrasound).

 ## Project Overview